Vision Statement

 Mission Statement

-The PREA Management Team is committed to: ensuring inmates and staff are held accountable for their actions if they engage in sexual abuse and/or harassment of inmates or staff; train staff and inmates regarding sexual abuse and/or harassment in prison; and educate Staff and inmates on the Department’s Zero Tolerance Policy.
+The PREA Management Team is committed to: ensuring offenders and staff are held accountable for their actions if they engage in sexual abuse and/or harassment of offenders or staff; train staff and offenders regarding sexual abuse and/or harassment in prison; and educate Staff and offenders on the Department’s Zero Tolerance Policy.

 To Report Institutional Sexual Assault (Abuse) and/or Sexual Harassment Anonymously